seyiadesigbin/iceland-immigrants-data-story/README.md

 The project made use of AI-assisted tools during development.
 The main platforms used were:

-- Open AI ChatGPT / Code
+- OpenAI ChatGPT / Codex
 - Anthropic Claude
 - Microsoft 365 Copilot